MichaelCurrin/thebuckfeverground/README.md

 _Author: [Michael Currin](https://github.com/MichaelCurrin) (web developer and band member)_.

 The project uses [Jekyll](http://jekyllrb.com/) to build a static website for The Buckfever Underground.
-The band's homepage is [thebuckfeverunderground.co.za](http://thebuckfeverunderground.co.za/) and this project is also hosted at [Github Pages site](https://michaelcurrin.github.io/thebuckfeverground/) as a staging environment.
+The band's homepage is [thebuckfeverunderground.co.za](http://thebuckfeverunderground.co.za/).
+For a staging environment, this is deployed as a [Github Pages site](https://michaelcurrin.github.io/the-buckfever-underground/) upon merges to the `develop` branch.

 The rights to the content of this remain with band or the original creators (such as reviewers or photographers).